 Ref.
 Question Policy Principles Q1 Is there adequate levels of compartmentation between floors and between flats and the common escape routes?
-Answer Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
+Answe r Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
 Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable and with the minor exception of that described in Question Q5, no other issues or significant observations were made at the time of the premises survey.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable and no issues or significant observations were made at the time of the premises survey.
 Ref.
-Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answei r Finding/Observation Unknov vn There are no suspended ceilings are present.
+Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answer Finding/Observation Unknov vn There are no suspended ceilings are present.
 Due to the non-destructive nature of a Type-3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable and with the minor exception of that described in Question Q5, no other issues or significant observations were made at the time of the premises survey.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable and no issues or significant observations were made at the time of the premises survey.
 Ref.
 Question Policy Principles Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
-Answei r Finding/Observation N/A None present at the time of the premises survey.
+Answe r Finding/Observation N/A None present at the time of the premises survey.
 Ref.
 Question Policy Principles Q4 Is compartmentation maintained in the roof space?
-Answei r Finding/Observation Unknov vn Roof voids are checked annually by Berneslai Homes and records are maintained centrally.
-The assessor was unable to survey the roof void as there was no access hatch in the common areas and there were no residents present to grant access.
-It was noted that within the small number of first floor flats of the same architype in the immediate vicinity that there were no roof void access hatches in the flats sampled either.
-As roof voids are inspected annually by Berneslai Homes own in-house team who are considered competent to do so by the Responsible Person, it is not considered that any recommendations are required as a consequence of not being able to survey the roof voids.
+Answe r Finding/Observation N/A There are no roof voids at this block (flat roof structures).